Faculties and groups

 Members can create groups for any purpose in line with UKCP’s mission and values.
 We support groups by helping to publicise their activities to the wider membership.

-We don't currently have any active groups.
-If you're interested in setting one up and want some help with your communications please get in touch with communications@ukcp.org.uk
+If you would like more information on these special interest groups or you're interested in setting one up and want some help with your communications, please get in touch with communications@ukcp.org.uk

 Psychotherapy clubs

-Psychotherapy Clubs are informal get-togethers where members can network, have fun, drink, eat, learn, socialise, supervise, create.
-Other mental health specialists are welcome to attend and participate.
+Psychotherapy Clubs are informal gatherings where members can connect, socialize, collaborate, and share professional insights.
+Other mental health specialists are also welcome to attend and participate.

 Clubs are set up by members and we are happy to help promote them to all UKCP members.
 They can take many forms, from more formal talks to informal discussions.
-They can be in a pub over drinks or in someone’s front room.
+They can be hold at a pub or meeting room.
 It’s up to you.

 We currently have active Psychotherapy Clubs in Hampstead, Liverpool and Norfolk.